amendment to allege use

 Patent and Trademark Depository Library (PTDL)

-a library designated by the USPTO to receive copies of patents, CD-ROMs containing registered and pending marks, and patent and trademark materials that are made available to the public for free.
-As of October 1st, 2011 these libraries have been renamed and are referred to as Patent and Trademark Resource Centers (PTRCs).
+A library designated by the USPTO to receive copies of patents, CD-ROMs containing registered and pending marks, and patent and trademark materials that are made available to the public for free.
+As of October 1, 2011 these libraries were renamed Patent and Trademark Resource Centers (PTRCs).
 The term "PDTL" is no longer used.